khcr/snaptable/README.md

 </div>
 ```

 The elements in the table are clickable.
 Click on an element and use the links above the table to edit or destroy it.
 If you double-click, you are directly redirect to the edit page.
+Furthermore, the columns are sortable.
+Click on a label to sort the data by a column.

 ### Options

-You can customize the table when you instanciate it.
+You can customize the table when you instantiate it.
 Pass you own collection in the third argument.

 ```ruby
 @articles = Article.last(3)